Installing the Library

 cmake --install build --prefix "/path/to/your/custom/install/"

 This will install the necessary headers and CMake files to the specified path.
-If --prefix is not specified, it will be installed to the standard path for your system, usually /usr/local/ .
+If --prefix is not specified, it will be installed to the standard path for your system, usually /usr/local/.
+Note that it is generally not recommended to install to system directories, since this can lead side effects with package managers.

 The -G Ninja option can be omitted if you prefer to use Unix Makefiles as the build system.
 However, this can potentially lead to conflicts when later installing the Python package using the pip installer, as pip always employs Ninja as the build system.